Shan-Mi/card-game/README.md

 # Guess your card

-run `yarn` to install all dependencies,
+run `yarn` to install all dependencies

 `yarn start` to generate tailwind.css and start app